Relay — Headless VPN auth

 Ready to try it?

-Install the client, run with -relay default to test immediately — no account required.
+Install the client, then run with -relay default to test immediately — no account required.